jda/rdnt/README.md

 # Rapid Deployment Network Tool (rdnt)

-Helper utils for managing Meraki networks
+Helper utils for managing Meraki networks.

+Impetus: The initial version of `rdnt` was written in a couple hours of slack time while deploying WiFi hotspots in a favela because clicking around in Meraki dash was too iffy on my LTE connection.
+It served that purpose.

 ## What can it do?